kylehughes/computer-techniques/computer-techniques/content/documents/home-network-coax-backhaul/index.md

 ##### [Ubiquiti UniFi Switch, 8-Port 150W](https://amzn.to/2tqaelH)

 The "backbone" switch for the home LAN.
 There is one port dedicated to the router.
-The rest of the ports are used for access points and wired devices.
+The rest of the ports are for access points and wired devices.

 ##### [Ubiquiti UniFi Cloud Key Gen2 Plus](https://amzn.to/2Qo8Glj)